Skip to the main content.

 Resource Revenue Sharing and Aboriginal Peoples

-Resource revenue sharing (RRS) and Aboriginal Peoples has been in the news a lot of late as it is one of the long-standing issues stirred up by the Idle No More movement.
+Resource revenue sharing (RRS) and Aboriginal Peoples have been in the news a lot of late as it is one of the long-standing issues stirred up by the Idle No More movement.
 It is by no means a new issue, but just one of many mired in the murky waters of Aboriginal rights, title, treaties, equal education, self-government, the Indian Act - the list is long.

 In the January 11, 2013 meeting between the Assembly of First Nations and representatives of the federal government, National Chief Shawn Atleo presented a list of eight requests for fundamental changes, remedies and actions.
 Sharing resource wealth was #3 on the list: